sarah-cic-uk/hackathon-uol/README.md

 There are several car parks within walking distance to the office which are pay and display at various prices and which have varying reviews on whether or not you can safely leave your car there.

-We challenged the teams to devise a way to help thier colleagues park in Leicester!
+We challenged the teams to devise a way to help their colleagues park in Leicester!

 The winning app is now a giveback project on its way to being used as the official office parking app.